AdobeDocs/experience-manager-pattern-detection.en/help/using/msm.md

 >abstract="MSM identifies general information about the AEM Multi-site Manager feature.
 This in formation is provided to help characterize the system."
 >additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/release-notes/aem-cloud-changes" text="Notable Changes - AEM as a Cloud Service"

-MSM identifies general information about the AEM Multi-site Manager feature.
+`MSM`  Identifies general information about the AEM Multi-site Manager feature.
 This information is provided to help characterize the system.

 Subtypes are used to identify different types of information: